 Since many software design and qualification documents are involved in computerized system software validation, it is strongly recommended to track the system qualification processes using a traceability matrix.

 When software changes and/or new equipment/device installation into the system is required, all proposed changes should be properly documented.
 A new risk assessment and system re-validation may be required, based on the company change control methodology and procedures.

 New test cases will be required when making partial upgrades or changes, and validation when the next full version is installed.

 As part of the computerized system validation process, the system will be tested, to stress or challenge the system and software boundaries, by using a set of different techniques and values, including using invalid values, restricted scenarios, and other simulations.

 Usually, as part of the computerized system and software validation process, system functionality will be tested through the system user interface.
 If that is not possible, the system may be tested using databases, log files, etc.

 The system will be tested relevant to its design to verify that it responds to normally expected inputs and actions.
-Moreover, the system should be tested with challenge tests and under extreme and stress conditions.
+Moreover, the system should be tested with challenging tests and under extreme and stressful conditions.

 System response, among other tests, may be qualified for:

 - Invalid values and inputs